 About The Frames

-Smith’s Basecamp Polarized Fishing Sunglasses’ frames are made from a special injected polymer of which 53% is a bio-based eco-friendly material.
+The Basecamp frames are made from a special injected polymer of which 53% is a bio-based eco-friendly material.
 If you’re looking for some “green” sunglasses, which are hard to find, these certainly tick that box.

 The material itself has all the attributes you want for sunglasses frames.
-It’s light, smooth, comfortable, and it can handle rougher use whilst fishing outdoors, making the sunglasses super durable.
+It’s light, smooth, and comfortable, and can handle rougher use whilst fishing outdoors, making the sunglasses super durable.

-The Basecamp sunglasses come in a range of frame options including black, tortoise, crystal, iron, and gravy, so you can choose your preferred style.
+The Basecamp sunglasses come in a range of frame options, including black, tortoise, crystal, iron, and gravy so that you can choose your preferred style.

 Picking The Right Lenses

-The Smith’s Basecamp Polarized Fishing Sunglasses (this option is with a red lens) come with a choice of lenses, one being material and the other being mirror/color combos.
+The Smith Basecamp (this option is with a red lens) comes with a choice of lenses, one being the material and the other being mirror/color combos.

 Choosing the right lens material and mirror/color combo is extremely important for getting the most out of your sunglasses in different fishing situations.